valkey-io/valkey-doc/commands/ft.create.md

 ### Field options

-**SORTABLE**: This parameter is currently ignored as all field types are considered to be sortable
+**SORTABLE**: This parameter is accepted for compatibility, but has no effect and is not required.

 ## Examples